selinacarter/selinacarter.github.io/_pages/publications.md

 ## Current projects

+* Thesis proposal (September 2, 2025):
+<a href="http://selinacarter.github.io/files/Proposal_Selina_Carter.pdf" download>"Uncertainty quantification and inference using online methods and neural networks"</a>
 * Inference using online algorithms: My early focus with my advisor, Arun Kuchibhotla, has centered on inference under minimal assumptions in online settings.
 This work is ongoing and is summarized in ["Statistical Inference for Online Algorithms"](https://arxiv.org/html/2505.17300v1).
-* Neural network ensembles for UQ --- topic of dissertation (stay tuned)
+* Neural network ensembles for UQ --- Project 2 of dissertation
-* Prediction intervals for streaming time series using prior finite-horizon data --- topic of dissertation (stay tuned)
+* Prediction intervals for streaming time series using prior finite-horizon data --- Project 3 of dissertation